 Teaching Fellows (Fellows) are hired from the 2L and 3L classes and assigned to a particular first year course (except for Legal Writing).
 During the first year, the Fellows conduct weekly study group sessions where students are able to discuss materials that are covered in class, with an emphasis on learning the skills needed to be successful in law school.
 Fellows teach strategies to more effectively manage your time, read and brief cases, take class notes, outline, and approach hypotheticals.

 All students have a variety of avenues for individualized instruction:

-- General ASP Fellow: Assigned to work with individuals (1L, 2L, and 3L students) and small groups to develop study strategies for any and all classes.
+- ASP Fellow: Assigned to work with individuals (1L, 2L, and 3L students) and small groups to develop study strategies for any and all classes.
 This Fellow is available during set office hours and by appointment.

 - Faculty Office Hours: Maine Law prides itself on professor accessibility, and all students are encouraged to take advantage of their professors’ open doors for one-on-one substantive instruction.